ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 **But like I said this doesn't account for the context of the matches despite the good fit.**

 Hopefully this wasn't too complicated but I wanted to do some analysis some data that I was interested in.
 I'll most likely add to this post in the future as I learn more modelling tools.
 I imagine I'd try to make a model that accounts for the wrestler in the match.
-A catergorical model.
+Most likely a categorical model.

 Thanks for reading this post if you did!